bsvin33t/bsvin33t/challenges_faced.md

 This caused problems for the users, they were unable to create matches.
 I discussed this with my team lead, we came to the conclusion that, when external facing APIs are to be used internally, even if they are similar, we will create a different one.
 Duplication is ok.
 The users of the APIs have to be informed about the change.

+A day ago, we had our backoffice app crashing.
+We figured the reason.
+It was because of the degraded service provided by S3.
+Why was this an issue?
+We were downloading an email file from S3 to show the subject in our api.
+With the degraded S3, the downloads were slower and the entire thing to time out was taking some 60 seconds.
+This caused the requests to be queued up and eventually, brought our system to its knees.
+How did we fix this?
+We just went and changed the NGINX configuration to time out at 30 seconds, as we didn't want to muddy our codebase with a timeout block.